Distributed Component Object Model

-Security Improvements
+Security improvements

 As part of the initiative that began at Microsoft as part of Secure Development Lifecycle to re-architect insecure code, DCOM saw some significant security-focused changes in Windows XP Service Pack 2.

-In response to a security vulnerability reported by Tencent Security Xuanwu Lab in June of 2021, Microsoft released security updates for several versions of Windows and Windows Server, hardening access to DCOM.
+In response to a security vulnerability reported by Tencent Security Xuanwu Lab in June 2021, Microsoft released security updates for several versions of Windows and Windows Server, hardening access to DCOM.

 Alternative versions and implementations

 COMsource is a Unix based implementation of DCOM, allowing interoperability between different platforms.
 Its source code is available, along with full and complete documentation, sufficient to use and also implement an interoperable version of DCOM.
 COMsource comes directly from the Windows NT 4.0 source code, and includes the source code for a Windows NT Registry Service.

 In 1995, Digital and Microsoft announced Affinity for OpenVMS (also known as NT Affinity) which was intended to allow OpenVMS to serve as the persistence layer for Windows NT client-server applications.
 As part of this initiative, an implementation of the Distributed Component Object Model (DCOM) was added to OpenVMS Alpha.
 In order to support DCOM, VMS was provided with implementations of the Windows Registry, NTLM authentication, and a subset of Win32 APIs needed to support COM.
 DCOM was first added to OpenVMS V7.2-1 for the Alpha.
 A similar implementation of DCOM was added to Digital Unix as part of the AllConnect program.

 TangramCOM was a separate project from Wine, focusing on implementing DCOM on Linux-based smartphones.